jeffscyberjournal/CTFbin/Internal.md

 This creates a listener on YOUR_IP 127.0.0.1:8080 forwards traffic via encrypted SSH connection to the 172.17.0.2:8080 much the same way used to connect VNC connection via secure SSH connection.
 To view the website just access 127.0.0.1:8080 in browser not to connect to the target 172.17.0.2:8080.

 Note: default port for burpe suite is 8080 so cant use it on that port if connection to website configured for that port as well.
-Create another foxy proxy setting for port 8081 and configure listener on burpe suite to (add another) 8081 lookback address.
+Easiest option just make it another port to connect at start of ssh command like 9000:172.17.0.2:8080, then connect with browser to 9000.
+Or create another foxy proxy setting for port 8081 and configure listener on burpe suite to (add another) 8081 lookback address, slightly more complex and unecessary.

 Then just send request to intruder and use a sniper attack if a password is known or cluster bomb to work through all possible combinations or username and password payloads.